gluster/glusterdocs/docs/Troubleshooting/troubleshooting-memory.md

 If the memory utilization of a Gluster process increases significantly with time, it could be a leak caused by resources not being freed.
 If you suspect that you may have hit such an issue, try using [statedumps](./statedump.md) to debug the issue.

-If you are unable to figure out where the leak is, please [file a bug](https://bugzilla.redhat.com/enter_bug.cgi?product=GlusterFS) and provide the following details:
+If you are unable to figure out where the leak is, please [file an issue](https://github.com/gluster/glusterfs/issues/new) and provide the following details:

 - Gluster version
 - The affected process